Jersey Village, Texas: County, state and federal representation

 Jersey Village is within Harris County Precinct 3.
 Tom S. Ramsey, P.E. heads the precinct.

 The city includes a regional office of the Texas Department of Public Safety.

 Jersey Village is located in District 135 of the Texas House of Representatives.
 As of 2019, John Rosenthal represents the district.
 Jersey Village is within District 7 of the Texas Senate; as of 2015 Paul Bettencourt represents the district.

 Jersey Village is in Texas's 7th congressional district.
 As of 2018, Lizzie Fletcher represents the district.
 The United States Postal Service operates the nearby Fairbanks Post Office at 7050 Brookhollow West Drive in an unincorporated area.
 The zip code is 77040.

 Postal addresses in Jersey Village are designated as "Houston, Texas."
 Using "Jersey Village, Texas" is acceptable for Jersey Village addresses.

 Education

 Primary and secondary schools

 Jersey Village is served by Cypress-Fairbanks Independent School District.
 Jersey Village's residential areas are zoned to Post Elementary School, which is located in Jersey Village.
 Students continue on to Cook Middle School in unincorporated Harris County and Jersey Village High School in Jersey Village.
-Some areas within the Jersey Village city limits are zoned to other elementary and middle schools, yet they have no residents.
+Some areas within the Jersey Village city limits are zoned to other elementary and middle schools, but this is without real significance as these areas currently have no residents.

 When Jersey Village opened, children originally went to Cy-Fair High School for schooling.
 A high school site opened in Jersey Village, and Jersey Village High School opened in 1972.